Synthetic Data –an Overview, a Taxonomy & some FAQs

 • Do I use Synthetic Data?
 I use some of the augmented data approaches, for example to deal with missing data, Hierarchical Bayes when doing Conjoint Analysis, and occasionally data fusion.
 In live projects, I do not yet use data created solely from AI, but I do use that type of Synthetic Data to test software and to test/evaluate research designs.

-One thought on “Synthetic Data –an Overview, a Taxonomy & some FAQs
+2 thoughts on “Synthetic Data –an Overview, a Taxonomy & some FAQs

 1. Wow this is a great post!
 I am in the camp of thinking synthetic data will be the future of research.
 At my company we are creating generated respondents, but ours update and change based on real world events in real time.